Literature is so pathetic. We peddle fabric with a sun painted on it and no one even looks up.

-Carlos Rivera (“Romulus”) lives in New Jersey with his wife and their two children.
-He is a high school history teacher and is currently working on a collection of short stories.
+Friend and TLR contributor, Carlos Rivera (“Romulus”), passed away in December, 2020.
+He lived in New Jersey with his wife and two children.
+He was a public high school history teacher.
+“Romulus” was part of a collection of short stories in progress

 Monica Sarsini (essay), contemporary writer and multimedia artist, lives and works in Florence, Italy, where she was born.
 Her work addresses social and political concerns, mixing fantasy with memory and everyday life.